 The Arizona state sales tax rate for most retail purchases is 5.6% (effective June 1, 2013).
 Maricopa County adds on .7% sales tax to support roads and jails.
 That's a total of 6.3%.
 Then, each city may add sales tax.
 If you add the total of the Arizona sales tax and Maricopa County sales tax, 6.3%, to the city sales tax rate, you'll get the total retail sales tax that you'll pay when purchasing merchandise in that city.

+The state and country tax rates mentioned here are accurate as 2017.
 The State of Arizona does not charge sales tax on food purchased at retail outlets for home consumption (grocery stores).
-Cities are allowed to do so, and almost all of them do, with the exception of Mesa and Surprise.
-The City of Phoenix, which instituted a 2% tax on those items in 2010 and reduced it to 1% in 2014, no longer has that grocery tax (April 1, 2015).
+However, cities are allowed to do so, and almost all of them do.

 When shopping in those cities, be aware of buying grocery items in stores that are not really grocery stores.
 Their systems might not have the capability to charge a different tax rate for file cabinets as opposed to coffee.
 Want to fight the battle with them?
 Often, if someone protests, they will refund the overtaxed portion.
 Here are more details about how sales tax works and what you can do if you think you are being charged too much sales tax.